dsccommunity/xDatabase/README.md

 Please check out common DSC Community [contributing guidelines](https://dsccommunity.org/guidelines/contributing).

+## Change log

+A full list of changes in each version can be found in the [change log](CHANGELOG.md).

+## Documentation

+Please se the section [Resources](#resources).

+### Examples

+You can review the [Examples](/source/Examples) directory in the repository for some general use scenarios for all of the resources that are in the module.

 ## Resources

+For information on Data-Tier Applications please refer to [Understanding Data-tier Applications](https://docs.microsoft.com/en-us/previous-versions/sql/sql-server-2008-r2/ee240739(v=sql.105)).

 - **xDatabase** handles creation/deletion of a database using a dacpac or SQL connection string.